Common beta emitters

-Various radionuclides emit beta particles, high-speed electrons or positrons, through radioactive decay of their atomic nucleus.
+Various radionuclides emit beta particles (high-speed electrons or positrons) through radioactive decay of their atomic nucleus.
 These can be used in a range of different industrial, scientific, and medical applications.
 This article lists some common beta-emitting radionuclides of technological importance, and their properties.

 Fission products

 Strontium

 Strontium-90 is a commonly used beta emitter used in industrial sources.
 It decays to yttrium-90, which is itself a beta emitter.
 It is also used as a thermal power source in radioisotope thermoelectric generator (RTG) power packs.
 These use heat produced by radioactive decay of strontium-90 to generate heat, which can be converted to electricity using a thermocouple.
 Strontium-90 has a shorter half-life, produces less power, and requires more shielding than plutonium-238, but is cheaper as it is a fission product and is present in a high concentration in nuclear waste and can be relatively easily chemically extracted.
 Strontium-90 based RTGs have been used to power remote lighthouses.
 As strontium is water-soluble, the perovskite form strontium titanate is usually employed as it is not water-soluble and has a high melting point.

-Strontium-89 is a short-lived beta emitter which has been used as a treatment for bone tumors, this is used in palliative care in terminal cancer cases.
+Strontium-89 is a short-lived beta emitter which has been used as a treatment for bone tumors; it is used in palliative care in terminal cancer cases.
 Both strontium-89 and strontium-90 are fission products.